jonathanclare/iadesigner/ISSUES.md

 ## Text
 - Text bugs.

-## Refactor
-- Dropdown showing palette colours whenever a palette needs to be selected for a config property

 ## Map Json
 - Take bounding box from map
 - Update form when name has changed